DinoChiesa/Apigee-Java-TOTP/README.md

 }
 ```

-NB: This test works by passing a "fake time" to the policy to use in place of "now."
+NB: This test works by passing a "fake time" to the policy to use in place of
-Don't use the `fake-time-seconds` property in production.
+"now," and by using a well-known secret key.
+Don't use the `fake-time-seconds`
+property in production, and don't reuse the well-known secret key.
+Those things
+are expected to be used only for testing.

 ## Disclaimer